Juned70/Akhtar70/README.md

 # Akhtar70
-LandungPage for a burger Restaurent
+LandingPage for a burger Restaurent